 Verizon Wireless has over 117 million subscribers including 5.4 million prepaid customers.
 Verizon's own prepaid plans are priced somewhat higher than comparable plans from Verizon MVNOs.
 In return for paying more, customers get 24/7 phone support, access to support at Verizon stores and the availability of attractively priced shrink wrapped prepaid phones at big box stores.
 Off network roaming is available at 20¢/minute.
-Tethering is not allowed on any of Verizon's prepaid phone plans.
+LTE is available and tethering is allowed on Verizon's smartphone plans.

 Page Plus Cellular was founded in 1993 making it one of the oldest MVNOs.
-Page Plus sells non-smartphones and Android phones and allows BYOD (bring your own device) for most CDMA phones except Verizon prepaid phones and iPhones.
-In spite of the official ban on iPhones, numerous users have reported being able to activate and use iPhones on Page Plus.
+Page Plus sells non-smartphones and Android phones and allows BYOD (bring your own device) for most Verizon postpaid phones.
+Page Plus is able to activate Verizon LTE phones (on $29.95 and higher plans only).
 Like the other operators listed here, Page Plus provides no support for BYOD devices, the user is responsible for BYOD device programming.
 Page Plus allows tethering on all plans.
-Off network roaming is available at extra cost
+Off network voice roaming is available at extra cost.

 Off network roaming is included at no extra cost on the TracFone and NET10 pay as you go feature phone plans but is not available on Net10 or Straight Talk monthly plans or with smartphones or BYOP devices on TracFone.
 América Móvil does not allow tethering on any plan.